Jefferson K. B. Stancill

 - University of Mississippi, B.A., History, 2003

-- Representation of community banks and bank holding companies in their participation in the Troubled Asset Relief Program and the Small Business Lending Fund.
+- Represent community banks participating in the Troubled Asset Relief Program and the Small Business Lending Fund

-- Representation of international and regional financial institutions in approximately 60 individual loan sale transactions resulting in aggregate proceeds exceeding $750,000,000.
+- Represent financial institutions in approximately 70 individual loan sale transactions resulting in aggregate proceeds exceeding $750,000,000

 - Speaker, "Buy, Sell, or Survive," Mississippi and Tennessee Bankers Associations CEO/Executive Management Conference, October 2012.